-The Corps received an ESA consultation letter from USFWS on 28 June 2013, in which the USFWS determined that the project is not likely to adversely affect ESA-listed species under USFWS jurisdiction (polar bears, Steller's eiders, and spectacled eiders).
+The Corps received an ESA informal consultation letter from USFWS on June 28, 2013, in which the USFWS stated, "the Service determines that the proposed action is not likely to adversely affect listed eiders or polar bears."
 The USFWS reasoned that the proposed action could temporarily disturb listed eiders or polar bears, but due to the low densities of these species and the proposed minimization measures, the effects of disturbance would be insignificant.
+The Corps adopted the USFWS assessment and determined that the project may affect but not adversely affect, polar bears, Stellers eiders, or spectacled eiders.

 The USFWS states that current subsistence harvest is not a threat to walrus populations; however, subsistence impacts may need to be re-evaluated if the population is found to be declining, while harvest levels remain steady or increase (USFWS 2012b).
-When queried specifically about the effects on the proposed Little Diomede project on walrus, USFWS biologist and walrus program supervisor James MacCracken stated that he did not believe that the proposed project would affect the success of walrus hunters, and agreed that other variables beyond increased frequency of boat launches would have a greater influence on walrus take (McCracken 2013).
+When queried specifically about the effects on the proposed Little Diomede project on walrus, USFWS biologist and walrus program supervisor James MacCracken stated that he did not believe that the proposed project would affect the success of walrus hunters and agreed that other variables beyond increased frequency of boat launches would have a greater influence on walrus take (McCracken 2013).